-If you choose to allow children to help, don’t feel as if the entire board must be completed at one time.
-Toddlers have a short attention span so it’s perfectly acceptable to allow several days to complete this project if the children take part.
-It will make the board more personal for them and attract the attention of the parents as well.
+If you choose to allow children to help, do not feel as if you must complete the entire board at one time.
+Toddlers have a short attention span, so it is perfectly acceptable to allow several days to complete this project if the children take part.
+It will make the board more personal for them and delight parents as well.

 - Solid blue and green background paper to cover full width and half of height of bulletin board